 6. Software and Hardware Inventory

-All the software and hardware items in the organization are managed and maintained with the asset management system.
+All the software and hardware items in the organization are managed and maintained with the asset management software.
 The care of software and hardware inventory is also done.

 This management of software and hardware includes –